ntvs/mvmodels/README.md

 # Additional functions & properties
 ## Functions
 ### getAllSchemas()
-Same as `getAllSchemas()` but returns the actual Mongoose schema objects.
+Same as `getAllSchemaNames()` but returns the actual Mongoose schema objects in an array.

-## properties
+## Properties
 ### mvmodels.schemas
-Return an array of objects containing all available schemas in the form
+Returns an array of objects containing all available schemas in the form
 ```javascript
 [
     {"name": "VideoFile", "schema": VideoFile},